Pupils: Years 5 & 6

 The children’s last two years in school is seen as a very important time for developing as individuals and children are encouraged to develop socially, personally and academically as important preparation for their future success.
 As part of this, children may be given parental permission to walk to and from school/the bus stop alone.

 As a church school we place a strong focus on the development of knowledge of the Christian faith and the appreciation and understanding of other religions.
 The children take turns to say a prayer from the class prayer book before lunch and say another prayer together at the end of the school day.

 The Mountains Class follows the whole school behaviour policy; children are rewarded for excellent work or effort with house points, value stars, maths or writing awards (written by Miss Hastings) or Gold Book awards.
 Day to day, children might receive positive postcards to highlight particular moments of achievement in school whether academic or personal.

 The children in the Mountains Class know that they are expected to work very hard to achieve their best and must also provide excellent role models to the rest of the school.
 They are encouraged to lead and support in areas such as the School Council, peer mediation duties and the Eco-School Committee.
 Children from Year 6 also lead the school House System.

 The children are fortunate enough to go on many trips throughout the year and are expected to represent the school with the highest standards of behaviour.
-These trips have included a visit to Vasa, Finland where we have links with a local school.
-Also, we run a residential visit to Dorset on alternate years provides exciting opportunities to develop topic work in outdoor settings.
+We run a residential visit to Dorset on alternate years provides exciting opportunities to develop topic work in outdoor settings.

 Mountains Class children are given many responsibilities throughout the school.
 Jobs they do include answering the office telephone, administrative roles and organising and helping to run assemblies.
 The children enjoy these responsibilities and the active role they play in supporting the school community